jbmokuz/pocket-monster-of-the-week/README.md

 If the attack is "Not Effective" it can not deal harm or cause secondary effects.

 Moves and Passives added by an Attack are not effected by the effectiveness chart.

+## Items

+Pokemon can only hold one item at a time (including key items).

+* Standard Berry - Heals 1 harm and is consumed
+* Miracle Berry - Heals any status condition and is consumed
+* Gem - Deals 1 extra harm on hit and is consumed
+* Mail - A letter

+## Shiny Pokemon

+* During character creation roll 2d20s.
+If you roll 2 nat 20s, your Pokemon is shiny.
+Has no effect on stats, but could be mentioned by other Pokemon